SpenceKonde/megaTinyCore/megaavr/extras/ImportantInfo.md

 ## Special Libraries
 * [tinyNeoPixel - based tightly off of adafruitNeopixel library, optimized for minimized space, with support for all clock speeds megatTinyCore supports higher than 6MHz.](tinyNeoPixel.md)
-* Logic (CCL) - the Logic library provides an easy to use wrapper around the "Configurable Custom Logic" blocks
+* Logic (CCL) - the Logic library provides an easy to use wrapper around the "Configurable Custom Logic" blocks.
+As of 1.1.2, this is not fully working on the megaavr ATtiny parts.
+Fixes are planned for future versions.
-* AC (analog comparator)
+* AC (analog comparator) - (library planned for future version) These parts include one or more Analog Comparator units.
+These can be used to continuously compare an analog value to a reference voltage, generating an interrupt or event based on which voltage is higher.
+A library which provides a user-friendly wrapper for this functionality is planned for a future release, based on the library in MCUDude's MegaCoreX.